00-kelvin/qbb2022-answers/week14-homework/README.md

 **QUESTION 4B**

-We could more robustly infer the taxonomy by
+We could more robustly infer the taxonomy by calculating some measure of significance of the match, such as an e-value.